UQ-RCC/hpc-docs/guides/Bunya-User-Guide.md

 - There is 1 A100 NVIDIA GPU node with MIG A100 cards leading to 21 MIG slices (7 per A100 card) each with 10GB of GPU RAM.
 - There are 3 A16 NVIDIA GPU nodes (epyc4) with 12 A16 GPUs each (36 in total).
 The A16 GPU are good for vizualisation and accelerated desktops.
 - There are 3 AMD Mi210 GPU nodes (2 epyc3 and 1 epyc4) with 2 Mi201 cards each (6 in total).
 Each Mi210 card has 64GB GPU RaM.
-- For a full table of all hardware see [here](https://github.com/UQ-RCC/hpc-docs/blob/main/guides/Bunya-User-Guide.md#available-partitions)
+- For a full table of all available compute nodes and their features like GPU, Memory and CPUs see [here](https://github.com/UQ-RCC/hpc-docs/blob/main/guides/Bunya-User-Guide.md#available-nodes)

 - Users have a location in `/home` and `/scratch/user`.
 - The quota in `/home` is 50GB and 1 million files.